Yellapragada Subbarow: Career

 After earning a diploma from the Harvard Medical School he joined Harvard as a junior faculty member.
-With Cyrus Fiske, he developed a method for the estimation of phosphorus in body fluids and tissues called the Fiske-Subbaroa Method.
+With Cyrus Fiske, he developed a method for the estimation of phosphorus in body fluids and tissues called the Fiske-Subbarao Method.
 He also discovered the role of phosphocreatine and adenosine triphosphate (ATP) in muscular activity, which earned him an entry in biochemistry textbooks in the 1930s.
 He obtained his Ph.D. degree the same year.
 He joined Lederle Laboratories, a division of American Cyanamid (now a division of Wyeth which is owned by Pfizer), after he failed to gain a regular faculty position at Harvard.

 At Lederle, he developed a method to synthesize folic acid, Vitamin B_{9}, based on work by Lucy Wills to isolate folic acid as a protective agent against anemia.
 After his work on folic acid and with considerable input from Dr. Sidney Farber, he developed the important anti-cancer drug methotrexate – one of the first cancer chemotherapy agents and still in widespread clinical use.
-Subbaroa also discovered the basis for the anthelmintic diethylcarbamazine (Hetrazan), which was later recommended by the World Health Organization as a treatment for filariasis.
+Subbarao also discovered the basis for the anthelmintic diethylcarbamazine (Hetrazan), which was later recommended by the World Health Organization as a treatment for filariasis.

-Under Subbaroa, Benjamin Duggar made his discovery of the world's first tetracycline antibiotic, chlortetracycline, in 1945.
+Under Subbarao, Benjamin Duggar made his discovery of the world's first tetracycline antibiotic, chlortetracycline, in 1945.
 Duggar identified the antibiotic as the product of an actinomycete he cultured from a soil sample collected from Sanborn Field at the University of Missouri.
 The medicine was first used at the Harlem Hospital in New York and it found good success.
 Ironically enough, the medicine looked so promising that some people decided to break into the Boston medicine warehouse and steal it.

 Death

-Subbaroa died on 8 August 1948 in New York due to cardiac arrest.
+Subbarao died on 8 August 1948 in New York due to cardiac arrest.

 Legacy

-A contemporary of Subbaroa, Cyrus H. Fiske, suppressed and destroyed many of his important works out of envy.
-Subbaroa's colleague George Hitchings admitted, "Some of the nucleotides isolated by Subbaroa had to be rediscovered years later by other workers because Fiske, apparently out of jealousy, did not let Subbaroa's contributions see the light of the day."
+A contemporary of Subbarao, Cyrus H. Fiske, suppressed and destroyed many of his important works out of envy.
+Subbarao's colleague George Hitchings admitted, "Some of the nucleotides isolated by Subbarao had to be rediscovered years later by other workers because Fiske, apparently out of jealousy, did not let Subbarao's contributions see the light of the day."
 A fungus genus has been named Subbaromyces in his honour.
 There is also a species of jumping spider (Family Salticidae) from genus Tanzania named in his honor (Tanzania yellapragadai).
-Writing in the April 1950 issue of Argosy, Doron K. Antrim observed, "You've probably never heard of Dr. Yellapragada Subbaroa.
+Writing in the April 1950 issue of Argosy, Doron K. Antrim observed, "You've probably never heard of Dr. Yellapragada Subbarao.
 Yet because he lived, you may be alive and are well today.
 Because he lived, you may live longer."

 Currently a street is named after him in his hometown Bhimavaram.